Clocloaky/Clocloaky/README.md

-- 👋 Hi, I’m @Clocloaky
+- 👋 Hi, I’m Irene Jiang
 - 👀 I’m interested in drawing, reading/writing, video games!
 - 🌱 I’m currently learning React.
 I reviewed up to hooks but I want to create some projects :)
 - 📫 How to reach me: my linked in!